ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 2.1 Teams and players should not have any financial interest in the success of any team that they are competing against.
 To participate in this Tournament, players and teams are required to affirm that they have no conflict of interest (including any business entanglement such as shared management, shared ownership of entities, licensing, and loans) with any other participating team or its players.

 2.2 I am not currently aware of any conflict of interest that I might have with another participating team or any player on another participating team.
-If I currently have a conflict of interest or become aware of one over the course of the event, I will immediately provide detail to the CS:GO development team explaining the nature of my relationship with the other party, and a plan for resolving the issue in the future.
+If I currently have a conflict of interest or become aware of one over the course of the event, I will immediately provide detail to the CS development team explaining the nature of my relationship with the other party, and a plan for resolving the issue in the future.

 ```